 Money and valuables

 Before you go, organise a variety of ways to access your money overseas.
-Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work in the Kyrgyz Republic.
+Consult with your bank to find out whether your ATM card will work in the Kyrgyz Republic.
 The Kyrgyz economy is primarily cash-based and US dollars are widely used.
 Travellers' cheques and credit cards are accepted only in some major hotels.

 Import and export of currency up to the same amount is allowed, but customs declarations must be completed on arrival and departure.